What to Do If You Hate Your Job

 If quitting your job isn’t an option, your first step should be to identify what exactly it is about your current position that you dislike so much.
 Are the hours too long?
 Do you lack passion for your current role?
 Are your coworkers toxic?
 Is your workload too heavy?
 Is the problematic situation permanent or temporary?
 Is morale low overall?
 Or are you having problems at home that are spilling over into your job?

 If your coworkers are toxic, set some boundaries.
-Become the person known for not participating in gossip, and don’t tolerate unprofessionalism in the workplace.
-If the situation causing you distress is only temporary (i.e., a project you aren’t enjoying or the obnoxious temporary worker filling in for your friend on parental-leave), remind yourself that things will get back to normal and wait it out.
+Become the person known for not taking part in gossip, and don’t tolerate unprofessionalism in the workplace.
+If the situation causing you distress is only temporary (i.e., a project you aren’t enjoying or the obnoxious temporary worker filling in for your friend on parental leave), remind yourself that things will get back to normal and wait it out.

 Perhaps you’re having problems at home that are following you to work.
 You might be sleeping poorly, feeling depressed, stressed, or generally ill-tempered.
 If that’s the case, recognize it, try to address the issues at home, and do your best to leave it at the door when you come to work.